Skip to main content

 Fundamentals

-Your is profoundly personal.
+Your health information is profoundly personal.
 It is a detailed account of your unique biology and lived experience.
 Within the workplace, two significant federal laws stand as guardians of this sensitive information and your rights as an employee The Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).

 The ADA is fundamentally about ensuring equal access and preventing discrimination.
 It establishes that employers cannot make disability-related inquiries or require medical examinations unless these are job-related and consistent with business necessity.
 This law recognizes that your health status should not be a barrier to your professional life.

 Wellness programs, which often involve health questionnaires or biometric screenings, are permitted under the ADA, with a critical condition they must be entirely voluntary.
-This principle of is central to protecting your autonomy.
+This principle of voluntary participation is central to protecting your autonomy.

 The ADA permits voluntary wellness programs while prohibiting mandatory medical inquiries that could lead to discrimination.

 HIPAA, on the other hand, is designed to protect the privacy and security of your health information.
-When a is part of a group health plan, the personal health information it collects is shielded by HIPAA’s stringent confidentiality rules.
+When a wellness program is part of a group health plan, the personal health information it collects is shielded by HIPAA’s stringent confidentiality rules.

 This means there are strict controls on how your data is collected, used, and stored, creating a necessary barrier between your personal health details and your employer.
 The law ensures that your engagement in a health program does not become a source of unprotected data.